-Thousands of new games are coming to the PC this year.
-It's an overwhelming number, but we've rounded up what we expect to be the best new games of 2018 to make it easier to see what's coming.
+We're about halfway through Spring, but that won't stop the thousands of new games coming to the PC this year.
+It's an overwhelming number, but we've rounded up what we expect to be the best new games of 2018 to make it easier to see what's coming - and what's already arrived.
 Our guide to the new games of 2018 is split up by genre: RPGs, shooters, action games, and more.

 They're not all big games, of course: there are the small indie games we're excited about right alongside triple-A blockbusters.
-Each new game is listed with its expected 2018 release date, and we're keeping this list updated with more upcoming games throughout the year.
+Each upcoming PC game is listed with its expected 2018 release date (although plenty are considering themselves early access), and we're keeping this list updated with more upcoming games throughout the year.

 Table of contents

 Action games and fighting games

 If you are based in the UK and fancy trying out upcoming games like Biomutant and Warhammer: Vermintide 2 then book tickets now for the PC Gamer Weekender in the London Olympia this February.
 It should be an exciting year, and we have already lined up a bunch of predictions for PC gaming in 2018.
 We've also made some PC gaming new year's resolutions that we definitely won't break.

 2018 | Reagent Games, Sumo Digital, Cloudgine | Link